Liberty: History

 This applied only to free men.
 In Athens, for instance, women could not vote or hold office and were legally and socially dependent on a male relative.

 The populations of the Persian Empire enjoyed some degree of freedom.
 Citizens of all religions and ethnic groups were given the same rights and had the same freedom of religion, women had the same rights as men, and slavery was abolished (550 BC).
 All the palaces of the kings of Persia were built by paid workers in an era when slaves typically did such work.

 In the Maurya Empire of ancient India, citizens of all religions and ethnic groups had some rights to freedom, tolerance, and equality.
 The need for tolerance on an egalitarian basis can be found in the Edicts of Ashoka the Great, which emphasize the importance of tolerance in public policy by the government.
 The slaughter or capture of prisoners of war also appears to have been condemned by Ashoka.
 Slavery also appears to have been non-existent in the Maurya Empire.
 However, according to Hermann Kulke and Dietmar Rothermund, "Ashoka's orders seem to have been resisted right from the beginning."

 Roman law also embraced certain limited forms of liberty, even under the rule of the Roman Emperors.
 However, these liberties were accorded only to Roman citizens.
-Many of the liberties enjoyed under Roman law endured through the Middle Ages, but were enjoyed solely by the nobility, rarely by the common man.
+Many liberties established under Roman law endured through the Middle Ages, but were generally limited to the nobility and ruling classes, seldom extending to common people.
 The idea of inalienable and universal liberties had to wait until the Age of Enlightenment.